Storing Your Car in Winter: Insurance & How to Prepare | Gabi

-Protect your car during winter storage.
+Make sure you’re protected when storing your car in the winter.
 Compare and save on car insurance with Gabi!

 Winter is getting closer and some cars are not adjusted to driving at low temperatures.
 Storing them properly is very important — locking your car in the garage is not enough if you want to prevent damages and unnecessary expenses.
 Here’s what you need to know while preparing your car before winter storage: